Alexandra, describe the nature of the challenge your client was facing.

 First and foremost, the pilgrims enjoyed high-quality and precise interpretation, because all my interpreters were professional conference interpreters with experience of religious events, working into their mother tongue, with no relay interpreting.

-Thirdly, logistics went smoothly, thanks to meticulous planning and attention to detail.
-To give you an example, the weekend before the event I personally did a dummy run on the bus route from the interpreters’ hotel to the venue to check the access points and security arrangements, even interviewing the Dublin Bus driver about his expectations of traffic conditions.
+Third, logistics went smoothly, thanks to meticulous planning and attention to detail.
+To give an example, the weekend before the event I personally did a dummy run on the bus route from the interpreters’ hotel to the venue to check the access points and security arrangements, even interviewing the Dublin Bus driver about his expectations of traffic conditions.

 Such attention to detail is time-consuming, but it’s what makes the difference.
 Like all Calliope members, I provide interpretation services which are personal, meticulously planned, and made to measure.